 When staying in Malawi and Zambia you will experience an incredible level of service, from food to waiter, the guide to the barman.
 Most lodges cater in an exceptional way for their guests.
 They can do it because unlike Europe or the US, the ratio staff to guest is 1:3.
 This also includes the “hidden” staff such as gardeners to grow local vegetables, but also maintenance team to keep the chalets in a good state as well as a mechanic to take care of safari vehicles.

 It is also important to remember that Malawi & Zambia don’t benefit from good infrastructures to train their staff.
 Most of the time they will have to do it themselves which, indeed, has a cost.

 Trained guides, warm and welcoming staff do have a price but it’s certainly worth it, especially when you feel at home as soon as you arrive somewhere!

 Going on a game drive, a night drive, a boat adventure or sunset cruise do have a price.
 But these exceptional activities will bring you to stunning places where very few people have the chance to see.
 So not only the logistics are expensive: big cars, fuel, experienced guides, scouts, park fees – to help protect the beauty of nature, etc.… the remoteness of the place add to the price… and to the uniqueness of the experience!

-Some countries – it’s not the case in Malawi nor Zambia, politics promote high price low density to protect fragile ecosystems, which once again contributes to high prices.
+Some countries – it’s not the case in Malawi nor Zambia – politics, promote high price low-density tourism to protect fragile ecosystems, which once again contributes to high prices.